September 14, 2021

 It turns out, all cohorts would have easily met and even substantially exceeded their $500,000 final value target.
 Quite intriguingly, the 60/40->100/0 glidepaths do quite well.
 In 1928 and 1972 even better than the static asset allocation (so not even a Type 1 error, after all).
 In 1963, you lag behind the static allocation a little bit (~$1.27m vs. $1.39m), but that’s small compared to the outsized outperformance for the other cohorts.
 The 60/40 glidepath would have also significantly outperformed the glidepath starting with 30% cash in all three cases.

-I debated whether I should include a link to buddy Fritz’s blog The Retirement Manifesto because he has written extensively on the bucket strategy approach.
-Since I was a bit snarky and critical I thought I will hold back.
-But now that Fritz has commented below and he’s still in a good mood, here are the links to his excellent posts on this topic:
+This post wouldn’t be complete without mentioning my buddy Fritz’s blog The Retirement Manifesto because he has written extensively on the bucket strategy approach.
+Here are the links to his excellent posts on this topic:

 - How to Build A Retirement Paycheck From Your Investments